How to find a good location for your business

 As a lessee, you usually aren’t responsible for faulty plumbing or bad wiring.
 The landlord will likely take care of these issues.
 Regardless, imagine moving into a building that lacks sufficient cellular reception.
 Or, maybe you rent a space in a large commercial building that closes at 6 p.m. – even though your official hours of operation extend through 9 p.m.
 These are the types of unwelcome surprises you want to avoid.

-Make sure that the location you choose is able to support your operations.
+Make sure that the location for your business is able to support your operations.
 It may be worthwhile to speak with previous or neighboring tenants to get a better idea of what you’re about to enter.

 What business location factors apply to your situation?

-Take the time to formulate a winning business location strategy that meets your unique needs, as well as those of future customers.
+Be sure to take the time to formulate a business location strategy that meets the unique needs of your business–and your future customers.

 This information is provided for informational purposes only and should not be construed as legal, financial, or tax advice.
 Readers should contact their attorneys, financial advisors, or tax professionals to obtain advice with respect to any particular matter.